RSCH FPX 7868 Assessment 2 Research Theory for Qualitative Studies

 Research Theory

-Literacy characterizes the social and economic opportunities that people can access in society.
-The research topic “Investigating Black adult perceptions regarding low literacy: A qualitative study” investigates experiences of Black adults with poor literacy performance to discover barriers while seeking education enhancement methods (Addae, 2021).
-The research method corresponds to qualitative research by analyzing individual perspectives and social context elements that affect literacy success.
-The following discussion demonstrates how the research theory supports the current study and the development of the qualitative research foundation.
+Literacy defines the social and economic opportunities that people can access in society.
+The research topic “Investigating Black adult perceptions regarding low literacy: A qualitative study” examines experiences of Black adults who have poor literacy performance in order to find the barriers while trying to find ways of enhancing education (Addae, 2021).
+The method of research is appropriate to qualitative research in terms of analyzing individual perspectives and social context elements that influence literacy success.
+The following discussion shows how the research theory underpins the current study and the creation of the qualitative research foundation.

 Key Elements of the Theory